-Alan and Marilyn Bergman are recognized as one of the very few and certainly the most successful lyric writing teams in history.
+Alan and Marilyn Bergman are recognized as one the most successful lyric writing teams in history.

 Their lyrics also have received l6 nominations, for such songs as “It Might Be You,” from “Tootsie;” “How Do You Keep the Music Playing?” from “Best Friends;” “Papa, Can You Hear Me?” and “The Way He Makes Me Feel,” from “Yentl;” and “What Are You Doing the Rest of Your Life?” from “The Happy Ending.”
 More recently, the Bergmans received both Oscar and Golden Globe nominations for “Moonlight,” performed by Sting in the Sydney Pollack film, “Sabrina.”